-Supp ort the vehicle such that the wheels are free to rotate (e.g., on axles stands, a chas sis ho ist, e etc.)
+Support the vehicle such that the w vheels are free to rotate (e.g., on axle stands, a chassis ho ist, etc.)

-Leave the parking brake off, the transmission in neutral, and the Air Locker switch 'OFF'.

-Turn the ignition to the 'ON' position (leaving the motor off).
-The large illuminating symbol on the Air Locker switch cover should be 'OFF'.

-Turn the compressor (or alternate air source) o n to charge the air supply up to its maximum pressure.
+- Leave the parking brake off, the transmission in neutral, and the Air Locker switch 'OFF'. - Turn the ignition to the 'ON' position (leaving the motor off).
+The large illuminating symbol on the Air Locker switch cover should be 'OFF'. - Turn the compressor (or alternate air source) on to charge the air supply up to its maximum pressure. - While supporting the drive shaft flange, rotate one wheel by hand.